raftsim/raftsim.github.io/README.md

 ![](/storage/instructions/cad-export.png)
 *.obj export screen in Fusion 360*

-**Before continuing to the coding section, you will need the following software tools:**
+**Before continuing to the coding section, the following software tools are necessary:**
 - Access to command line (ex.
 Terminal, bash)
 - [Git](https://git-scm.com)
 - A [GitHub](https://github.com) account with access to the [raftsim.github.io](https://github.com/raftsim/raftsim.github.io) or other intended repository
 - A Git client if desired
-	- Useful if your knowledge/experience with Git's command line interface is limited
+	- Useful if knowledge/experience with Git's command line interface is limited
 	- We use [Sourcetree](https://sourcetreeapp.com)
 - A code editor or web development-focused IDE
 	- We use [Visual Studio Code](https://code.visualstudio.com)

 ### 3. Clone the raftsim.github.io repository to a local computer
 - Instructions for the command line and GitHub Desktop can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
-- Choosing between command line, GitHub Desktop, or some other Git client is entirely up to the user, however, some knowledge of the command line is recommended if you choose that option.
+- Choosing between command line, GitHub Desktop, or some other Git client is entirely up to the user, however, some knowledge of the command line is recommended if selecting that option.
-	- If you wish to use a Git client, look up instructions for cloning repositories with that client.
+	- To use a third-party Git client, look up instructions for cloning repositories with that client.
 	- Instructions for Sourcetree [here](https://confluence.atlassian.com/sourcetreekb/clone-a-repository-into-sourcetree-780870050.html)
-- Once cloned, create a branch for the simulation you are working on (or checkout an existing branch).
+- Once cloned, create a branch for the simulation to be worked on (or checkout an existing branch).
 	- Instructions to do either of these via the command line can be found [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
 	- Instructions for GitHub Desktop [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches)
 	- Instructions for Sourcetree [here](https://confluence.atlassian.com/sourcetreekb/branch-management-785325799.html)